OpenMS/pyopenms-docs/docs/source/chemistry.rst

 Elements
 --------

-In OpenMS, elements are stored in ``ElementDB`` which has entries for dozens of elements commonly used in mass spectrometry.
+In OpenMS, elements are stored in :py:class:`~.ElementDB` which has entries for dozens of elements commonly used in :term:`mass spectrometry<Mass spectrometry>`.

 .. code-block:: python
+    :linenos:

     from pyopenms import *